Multilingualism: Terms for speakers

-Film
+Film and television

 The 2021 Indian documentary film Dreaming of Words traces the life and work of Njattyela Sreedharan, a fourth standard drop-out, who compiled a multilingual dictionary connecting four major Dravidian languages: Malayalam, Kannada, Tamil and Telugu.
 Travelling across four states and doing extensive research, he spent twenty five years making this multilingual dictionary.

-Television

 In 1899, only in the English audio track, the characters, who are played by actors of different nationalities, speak in their original languages, with a total of 8 languages being broadcast.